bs32g1038/node-blog/README.md

 **Project introduction：**

-* Node-blog through Nodejs and express provide the Restful API。
+* Node-blog through Nodejs and express provide the Restful API
-* Data stored in Sqlite，Driven by Sequelize。
+* Data stored in Mongodb，Driven by Mongoose
-* no need database, no need additional dependence, full app performance in blog
-* Front-End use of the VUE。
+* Front-End use of the React
-* Use powerful webpack to build projects。
+* Use powerful webpack to build projects
-* Support the front and back end of the renderer by vue-server-renderer。
 * ......

 ## TODO
 - [ ] Article tags (I not  think it is a very useful function,but you can realize it easily by yourself)
 - [x] Writing new article in browser
 - [x] Comments
-- [x] Markdown support
 - [x] Search support
 - [x] Other support ...